 Ben: This is the one that is going to piss people off.
 For some reason, the Mandarin of the comics carried a certain mystique just by the nature of him being Iron Man’s most notable enemy, despite not being very interesting at all.
 In the comics he is a horribly outdated, racist stereotype that would never work on screen.
 So Iron Man 3 doesn’t adapt the Mandarin.
 It uses all the trappings of the character, updated for a modern audience used to seeing terrorists of Middle Eastern descent on the news, and then turns him into a gag character.
 The moment that Sir Ben Kingsley does his Trevor Slattery voice and you realise that the big, bad Mandarin is just some British actor hired for a role, you realise just how genius a move this was.
 Not only does it piss off all the fanboys who want a straight adaptation of the comics, but it also lets Kingsley have the time of his life.
 Every line from or about him is solid gold; “They say his Lear was the toast of Croydon, wherever that is.”
 If Slattery is half as good as Kingsley, then I’m inclined to believe that.

 Matt: What a chameleon this man is.
 And a workaholic too.
 Triple threats – actors who excel at action, comedy and drama – are pretty rare in Hollywood, but Peña still flies somewhat under the radar despite proving he is one of them.
-While the Ant-Man corner of the MCU leans heavily into comedy in general, Luis was probably the funniest thing in the first film, with his telephone game sequences generating a tonne of word of mouth buzz.
+While the Ant-Man corner of the MCU leans heavily into comedy in general, Luis was probably the funniest part of the first film, especially with his telephone game sequences.
 The character’s frantic pattern of speech and idiotic grin might prove irritating if performed by a lesser actor, but Peña imbues Luis with a great deal of charm, making his relentlessly upbeat nature in the face of frequent hardships endearing.
-There is a reason that there have been so many questions about his presence in Ant-Man & The Wasp, and we’ll find out soon if they are able to put a fresh spin on the character or if more of the same will be enough.

 Avengers: Age of Ultron